-Hawthorn is at its most prominent in the landscape when it blossoms during the month of May, and probably the most popular of its many vernacular names is the May-tree.
+Hawthorn is at its most prominent in the landscape when it blossoms during May.
+One of the most popular of its many vernacular names is the May-tree.
 As such, it is the only British plant which is named after the month in which it blooms.
-As ‘Thorn’ it is also the most common tree found in English place names, and the tree most frequently mentioned in Anglo-Saxon boundary charters.
+‘Thorn’ it is also the most common tree found in English place names.
+It is the tree most frequently mentioned in Anglo-Saxon boundary charters.
 It has many associations with May Day festivities.
-Though the tree now flowers around the middle of the month, it flowered much nearer the beginning of the month, before the introduction of the Gregorian calendar in 1752.
+Though the tree now flowers around the middle of the month, it flowered much nearer the beginning of the month.
+This was before the introduction of the Gregorian calendar in 1752.

-It has also been suggested that some of the hawthorn (Crataegus monogyna) folklore may have originated for the related woodland hawthorn (Crataegus laevigata) which may well have been commoner during the early Middle Ages, when a lot of plant folklore was evolving.
-Woodland hawthorn blossom gives off much more of an unpleasant scent of death soon after it is cut, and it also blooms slightly earlier than hawthorn, so that its blossoms would have been more reliably available for May Day celebrations.
+It is possible that some hawthorn folklore may have originated for the related Midland hawthorn.
+The latter tree may well have been commoner during the early Middle Ages.
+Midland hawthorn blossom gives off much more of an unpleasant scent of death soon after it is cut.
+It also blooms slightly earlier than hawthorn.
+Its blossoms would therefore have been more reliably available for May Day celebrations.

-Notwithstanding the above taboo, the leaves were eaten and were commonly referred to as bread and cheese, the blossom and berries were made into wines and jellies, and decoctions of the flowers and leaves were used to stabilise blood pressure.
-The strong, close-grained wood was used for carving, and for making tool handles and other small household items.
+In spite of the above taboo, the leaves were eaten and were commonly referred to as bread and cheese.
+People used the blossom and berries to make wines and jellies.
+Decoctions of the flowers and leaves were also used to stabilise blood pressure.
+The strong, close-grained wood is good for carving and people used it for making tool handles and other small household items.
 Probably its greatest practical use to people has been as hedging.

 Britain’s most famous hawthorn is the Holy Thorn of Glastonbury.
-Legend tells of how Joseph of Arimathea, the uncle of the Virgin Mary, arrived at a hill overlooking Glastonbury Tor with a few disciples and two sacred vessels containing the blood and sweat of Jesus.
+Legend tells of how Joseph of Arimathea, the uncle of the Virgin Mary, arrived at a hill overlooking Glastonbury Tor.
+With him were a few disciples and two sacred vessels containing the blood and sweat of Jesus.
 Where he thrust his staff into the ground it sprouted and grew into a thorn tree.
-Though the original is obviously not there any more, one of its supposed descendants does still stand on the hill, and other offspring grown from cuttings and perpetuated over the centuries can be found around Glastonbury and indeed further afield in England.
+Though the original is obviously not there any more, one of its supposed descendants does still stand on the hill.
+Other offspring grown from cuttings can be found around Glastonbury and further afield.
 This particular hawthorn blooms twice a year, once in May and again around Christmas.
-A sprig of one of these Glastonbury thorns from outside St Johns Church is traditionally sent to the Queen, who is said to decorate her breakfast table with it on Christmas morning.
+A sprig of one of these Glastonbury thorns from outside St Johns Church is traditionally sent to the Queen.
+She is said to decorate her breakfast table with it on Christmas morning.